neubot/neubot/doc/neubot.1.rst

   **description (string)**
     String that contains a long description of the selected test.
-This is the content of the ``www/test/foo.html`` file.
+This is the content of ``www/test/foo.html``.

   **plots (list of dictionaries)**
-    List of dictionaries: each dictionary contains the instructions to generate a plot.
-The dictionary contains the following fields:
+    List of dictionaries.
+Each dictionary contains the instructions to generate a plot:

     **datasets (list of dictionaries)**
-      List of dictionaries: each dictionary contains the instructions to plot one serie of data.
-The dictionary contains the following fields:
+      List of dictionaries.
+Each dictionary contains the instructions to plot one serie of data:

       **label (string)**
         Label to use in the legend.